Keibert Ruiz Player Props: Nationals vs. Mets

 - Ruiz has 14 doubles, 11 home runs and 20 walks while hitting .248.

-- Ruiz has driven in a run in 29 games this year (34.9%), including eight games with more than one RBI (9.6%).
+- Ruiz has had an RBI in 30 games this year (35.7%), including eight multi-RBI outings (9.5%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.